jefrydco/jefrydco/contents/blogs/create-reactivity-system-vuejs-javascript-part-1/index.en.md

 Behind the curtain, Vue.js will change all of the data we declared in the `data` section into a getter and setter.

 The getter and setter are in the form of function.
 When a variable is accessed, the getter will be executed.
-And if the value is changed, the setter will notify the watcher to run its job related to the variable.
+And if the value is changed, the setter will notify the watcher to run its task related to the variable.

-1. In the body of getter, it is declared **a mechanism to save a job as a dependency**.
+1. In the body of getter, it is declared **a mechanism to save a task as a dependency**.
 2. Meanwhile, in the body of setter, it is declared **a mechanism to notify all of the dependency that the value of the variable is changed**.
-So the job that already saved as a dependency will be executed.
+So the task that already saved as a dependency will be executed.

 When the snippet above is rendered on the browser, a `text` variable accessed.
 It accessed twice, the first one inside of `h1` tag and the second one inside the `v-model` attribute on `input` tag.

-When Vue.js render the `h1` tag, Vue.js will save **the job of rendering `h1` tag as a dependency**.
+When Vue.js render the `h1` tag, Vue.js will save **the task of rendering `h1` tag as a dependency**.

-It applies as well when Vue.js render the `input` tag, Vue.js will save **the job of rendering `input` tag as a dependency**.
+It applies as well when Vue.js render the `input` tag, Vue.js will save **the task of rendering `input` tag as a dependency**.

-When the user changes the value of `text`, Vue.js will check what kind of jobs it should run when the value of `text` changes.
+When the user changes the value of `text`, Vue.js will check what kind of tasks it should run when the value of `text` changes.

-The first job is rerendering the `h1` tag and the second one is rerendering the `input` tag.
+The first task is rerendering the `h1` tag and the second one is rerendering the `input` tag.

 That's why when the user changes the value of `text` via `input` tag, the `text` variable inside of `h1` tag will change automatically as well.